-The research approaches

-Agent, agency and agent-network
+The Research Approaches Agent, Agency and Agent-network

-'Agency' is a widely-used although admittedly problematic concept.
+'Agency' is a widely used although admittedly problematic concept.
 In sociology, for example, the term has 'maintained an elusive, albeit resonant, vagueness; it has all too seldom inspired systematic analysis' (Emirbayer & Mische, 1998, p.
 962).
-However, accepting these complexities in other disciplines, the idea as applied in planning and the closely-related field of urban morphology is simple.
+However, accepting these complexities in other disciplines, the idea as applied in planning and the closely related field of urban morphology is simple.
 'Agency' comprises the range of processes by which things happen in the urban landscape.
-This may be a decision-making process, where the decision-makers can be identified, the processes by which decisions are made can be explored, and the consequences for built form identified - whether in the past, present or future.
+This may be a decisionmaking process, where the decision-makers can be identified, the processes by which decisions are made can be explored, and the consequences for built form identified - whether in the past, present or future.
 The study of urban landscapes has been linked more explicitly to the types of agents and the specific organizations and individuals responsible for their creation.
 'Each pursues particular goals, the nature of which can result in conflict over the form of the built environment.
-It is important therefore to understand the motives underlying the behaviour of these key agents' (Pacione, 1991;162).
-Agents and their networks have been a focus of interest in the multinational and multi-disciplinary field of urban morphology and this method has been widely applied (Larkham, 2019).
+It is important therefore to understand the motives underlying the behaviour of these key agents' (Pacione, 1991, p.
+162).
+Agents and their networks have been a focus of interest in the multi-national and multi-disciplinary field of urban morphology and this method has been widely applied (Larkham, 2019).
 Whitehand established a method to study the evolution of individual plots by identifying agents and tracing actions from building plan applications, an approach which underpins this paper (Whitehand & Whitehand, 1984; Whitehand, 1989).
 Gordon (1984) constructed a conceptual framework in which decision-makers were seen as 'actors' on the 'stage' of changing urban form - although he also suggested 'decision agents' and 'contextual factors' as alternative terms less likely to imply active and passive roles.
 In the morphological tradition Larkham (1988) identified agents as 'direct' or 'indirect'.
 The direct groups included initiators of proposals, architects, site owners and specialist consultants.
-Indirect agents include local amenity groups, the public and local authority planning officers and committees, although subsequent work has emphasised the input of the planning system and of some individual planning officers, so in some circumstances they should perhaps be viewed as 'direct' agents.
+Indirect agents include local amenity groups, the public and local authority planning officers and committees, although subsequent work has emphasized the input of the planning system and of some individual planning officers, so in some circumstances, they should perhaps be viewed as 'direct' agents.
 In the case of conservation area boundary change, the agents involved categorized as direct and indirect and their changing relationships could be very different.
+It is important for this paper to specify the application of the method to study agents in the realm of environmental studies.
+They are commonly related to as 'actor factors' and agents are used to simulate multi-agent planning processes (Simon, 1996; Deadman, 1999; Van der Valk, 2002; Torrens, 2003; Ligtenberg et al., 2004).
+In other circumstances, agents are manipulated to form quantitative models (Gaube & Remesch, 2013) on environmental issues.
+Similar research has been done in urban studies using cellular automata to simulate the process of urban planning and landscape generation (Batty, 2009; Kuo & Zausinger, 2010).
+The connections and interactions between agents that have been particularly emphasized in these investigations are essential underpinnings for the present research.